Ofenhed/Steganography/README.md

 Notice that the Curve25519 shared key is 256 bits.
 This means that there will probably be ~128 bits changed.
 This is considerably smaller than for RSA and should be used to keep detection down.

 #### Encryption
-Using the pixel stream, write a 20 byte SHA1 hash sum of the data to be encrypted, and append the data.
-All data using the pixel stream is subject to the invertBit variable in the pixel stream, so both the SHA1 sum and the data is now encrypted.
+Using the pixel stream, write a 20 byte HMACSHA1 hash sum of the data to be encrypted, with a password from the random stream, and append the data.
+All data using the pixel stream is subject to the invertBit variable in the pixel stream, so both the HMACSHA1 sum and the data is now encrypted.

 #### Decryption
-Using the pixel stream, read out a 20 byte SHA1 hash sum from the image.
+Using the pixel stream, read out a 20 byte HMACSHA1 hash sum from the image and the password from the random stream.
 Read out data byte by byte until the hash sum matches.

 #### Encrypted stream format
 The encrypted data is scattered around the image, but for simplicitys sake (to be able to verify security without relying on the shuffeling on data), the format is as follows: